 If a child were to stop with just the front brake (on any bike, not just the Plus), the back tire could come up, potentially causing the bike to buck the child off.
 In order for this to happen, however, the child must be going really fast!
 We’ve never actually seen a child get bucked off by a balance bike due to braking, but the concern is always there.

-It’s also best to train kids to brake safely and correctly from the get-go!
-Once a child is riding quickly and is old enough to understand left from right, you can teach them to brake with both brakes, but braking with just the left hand is never an option.
+It’s also best to train kids to brake safely from the get-go!
+Once a child is riding quickly and is old enough to understand left from right, you can teach them to brake with both brakes, but braking with just the left hand should never an option for young kids.

 For new riders, also be sure to instruct them NOT to use the brake when walking the bike.
 Our 3-year-old tester kept complaining that the bike was slow as she was trying to walk the bike while squeezing the brake levers :).